coneheadsquid/gayy-nft-factory/README.md

 - **Common Traits**: Set rarity 8-10 for base layers
 - **Uncommon Traits**: Set rarity 4-7 for interesting variations
 - **Rare Traits**: Set rarity 1-3 for special, sought-after layers
-- **Legendary**: Combine low rarity with unique opacity and stacking effects
+- **Legendary**: Combine low rarity with unique opacity and animated effects

 ## 🎉 What's Next?

 After generating your collection:
-1. Review all NFTs in the Gallery tab
+1. Review all NFTs in the Gallery tab with animated previews
-2. Check layer stacking in the preview
+2. Check layer stacking and animation synchronization
 3. Copy metadata for each NFT as needed
 4. Use the numbered files for minting on platforms like Solana
-5. Share your unique multi-artist creations!
+5. Share your unique multi-artist animated creations!

 ---

 **Create something amazing with gayy-nft-factory!** 🚀

-*Where artists collaborate and layers unite to create unique digital collectibles.*
+*Where artists collaborate and layers unite to create unique digital collectibles - now with animated GIF support!*

-**Happy NFT Creating!** 🎨✨
+**Happy NFT Creating!** 🎨✨🎬

+---

+### Version 2.0 Highlights
+- ✅ **Full GIF Animation Support**
+- ✅ **Automatic Frame Synchronization**
+- ✅ **Animated Previews in Gallery**
+- ✅ **Mixed PNG/GIF Layer Combinations**
+- ✅ **Optimized 2000x2000px Resolution**
+- ✅ **Enhanced Metadata for Animated NFTs**

+*Upgrade your NFT collections with dynamic animations and bring your digital art to life!*